Neu! (album): Reception

 Neu! sold well for an underground album at the time, with approximately 35,000 copies sold in West Germany.

 In 2001, Q described the album's motorik beat as "krautrock's defining relentless rhythm" and an influence on subsequent ambient music and punk.
 In 2008, Ben Sisario of The New York Times described the album and its successors as "landmarks of German experimental rock."

-The track "Negativland" provided the name for a later group of American musical satirists.
+American experimental electronic band Negativland named themselves after the Neu! track of the same name.

-The track "Hallogallo" provided the name for Hallogallo, a Chicago magazine documenting the music scene of the same name.
+The track "Hallogallo" provided the name for the Chicago-based indie rock zine Hallogallo, and from there to the local group of artists it documented.